myndtrust/CMU-Thesis-master/README.md

 ### Official sources of information

 My department (or at least my program and Chair) did not require any specific template.
-The resulting of a free form structure has been framework by Carnegie Mellon University's EPP school template with slight modifications for use on Overleaf.
+The resulting free form structure follows the framework set by Carnegie Mellon University's EPP school template with slight modifications for use on Overleaf.

 ### How do I get the latest version of this template?